Unbelievable (short story collection): "One-Shot Toothpaste"

 A boy finds out that his nasty neighbor, Monty, has a bin filled with toothpaste, even though he only has one tooth.
 So he goes to investigate and finds out that he's testing a type of toothpaste which he calls, "One-Shot Toothpaste" on caged animals.
+Was adapted as an episode of Driven Crazy.

 "There's No Such Thing"

 An old man is forced to go to a nursing home.
 He can only leave if he can prove the existence of a dragon, so he sends his grandson into the sewer to try and find it, which proves to be a difficult task.
+Was later adapted as an episode of Round The Twist, one of two adaptions to be combined into a whole episode.

 "Inside Out"

 A boy who is a fan of horror films and isn't scared of anything leaves his sister at home alone for a night because she has stolen his rented scary movie.
 He decides to rest for a night at an old house, but it turns out to be the home of a student spook who has an upcoming exam; if the student fails his exam to scare the boy, he'll be frozen for a few years.